MorganR/rs-wordle-solver/README.md

    * If this letter has not yet been scored in this word:

-      * 2 points for every possible word with this letter in the same place.
+      * 1 point for every possible word with this letter in the same place.
       * 1 point for every possible word with this letter in another place.

    * Else: